 Other reports have noted similar results.
 Routine ultrasound surveillance in asymptomatic women using tamoxifen is not useful because of its low specificity and low positive predictive value.
 Evaluation of the endometrium in women taking tamoxifen should be limited to women symptomatic with vaginal bleeding.

-Sonohysterography (hydrosonography) is a diagnostic test among asymptomatic women, and is able to separate space occupying endometrial lesions from an abnormal endometrial-myometrial junction in order to help guide biopsies.
+Sonohysterography (hydrosonography) is a diagnostic test used to help guide biopsies in asymptomatic women that is able to separate space occupied by endometrial lesions from an abnormal endometrial-myometrial junction.
 There is no evidence that routine screening sonohysterography will confer clinical benefit.

 Endometrial sampling in women with uterine bleeding

 In the setting of abnormal uterine bleeding, endometrial sampling has gained favor largely as an alternative to more invasive procedures such as fractional D&C. Several methods of biopsy exist (e.g., Pipelle, Tao Brush, and Uterine Explora Curette) to identify endometrial pathology.
 Although endometrial sampling has largely replaced D&C as the first choice in the evaluation of women with bleeding, issues of access to the endometrial cavity and sampling error limit the clinical significance of a negative result.
 In the Arimidex, Tamoxifen, Alone or in Combination trial, 36% of biopsies had insufficient tissue for diagnosis.
 A meta-analysis of PMB reported that 91% (95% confidence interval [CI], 87%–93%) of women with endometrial cancer reported PMB.
 However, among women with PMB, only 9% (95% CI, 8%–11%) were diagnosed with endometrial cancer.
 This report is limited by a lack of histology-specific estimates.[12,13]